alexrs/RecyclerViewRenderers/README.md

 ```
 ####ViewHolder

-The `ViewHolder` patterns was used in ListViews to recycle the views and reduce the usage of `findViewById`.
+The `ViewHolder` pattern was used in ListViews to recycle the views and reduce the usage of `findViewById`.
 In the new `RecyclerView` the `ViewHolder` is used to indicate the `Adapter` how to set the data to the views.
-Also, you can use [ButterKnife](https://github.com/JakeWharton/butterknife)!
+You can also use [ButterKnife](https://github.com/JakeWharton/butterknife)!

 ```JAVA
 public class ViewHolderBender extends RenderViewHolder<ItemBender> {